 When you use social features, certain information is shared with other LitList users according to your privacy settings:

-- Your display name, avatar, and bio may be visible to other users
+- Your display name, avatar, username, and bio are visible to other LitList users to enable account discovery and friend requests.

-- You control your visibility through the privacy settings in your profile
+- You control your overall profile visibility and per-attribute sharing through the privacy settings in your profile.
+See Section 9b.

 6.3 Legal Requirements